Council is the supreme Governing Body of City, University of London with functions and powers defined in the Royal Charter.

 Beyond the legal profession, Janet is Chair of the Trustee Board of The Children's Society, Vice-Chair of the Marshall Commission, with oversight of the Government's Marshall Scholarship programme, is a member of the Audit Committee of the University of Cambridge and sits on the board of the Leadership Foundation for Higher Education.

-Prior to joining CAF Dr Low was Chief Executive at the Royal National Institute for Deaf People (RNID).
-John moved to the voluntary sector after pursuing a 20-year career in the technology industry.
+Prior to joining CAF Sir John was Chief Executive at the Royal National Institute for Deaf People (RNID).
+He moved to the voluntary sector after pursuing a 20-year career in the technology industry.
 He holds a PhD in Bio-Medical Physics, is a Chartered Engineer, a Companion of the Institute of Management and a fellow of the Royal Society for the encouragement of Arts, Manufactures & Commerce (RSA).
-John was awarded a CBE for services to the Voluntary Sector and to Deaf People in 2008 and was previously Chairman of the Association of Chief Executives of Voluntary Organisations (ACEVO) until 2009.
+Sir John was awarded a CBE for services to the Voluntary Sector and to Deaf People in 2008 and was previously Chairman of the Association of Chief Executives of Voluntary Organisations (ACEVO) until 2009.

 Ms Hunada Nouss